kubernetes/community/wg-reliability/charter.md

   Input on reliability gaps in their areas.

 The group will be also reaching out to users and cluster operator (e.g. via surveys), to build the full picture.
+We will likely leverage the CNCF end-user group for this purpose.

 In the later phase improving reliability, every single SIG may potentially be involved depending on the findings from the initial phase.